 - “Smart displays for a better experience”

-As you contemplate how to construct your roadmap, remember that it should not be a long list of product features.
+As you contemplate how to create your roadmap, remember that it should not be a long list of product features.
 The roadmap should be high-level, and it should help you to tell your product’s story.

 Consider breaking the phases of your roadmap into themes.
 As ProductPlan co-founder Jim Semick explains, “…by grouping initiatives together into themes, you can organize your roadmap in a way that describes the value to customers and other stakeholders.
 Themes can help you put together a roadmap that creates a story–the why behind what you’re proposing.”